What is Named Entity Recognition (NER): Benefits, Use Cases

 Use Cases of Named Entity Recognition (NER)

-There are a number of different algorithms that can be used for Named Entity Recognition.
+There are a number of different algorithms that can be used for the best Named Entity Recognition.
 There are different algorithms that can be used for this.

 Two of the most common ones are: